-At the party, all at once the wine soaked rebler, walk up to the local mountain where the dance to bands….
+After partying all night long, the wine soaked reveler, walk up the local mountain where they dance to bands….
 And well, carry on the party.
 The best place for wine tourism in Spain.

-Rioja has an ancient history that dates back as far as from 3,000 to 4,000 bC, when the Phoenicians settled in Spain and began cultivating vines, but disaster struck in the 700’s when the Moors arrived and the wine production all but stopped completely; thankfully medieval Christianity arrived in Spain, bringing trade and the monastic way of life, which resurrected the wine industry and the area soon began to flourish at least locally.
-Because there was not until the phylloxera athed outbreak in the middle of the 1800’s the Rioja really came into the zone.
+Rioja has an ancient history that dates back as far as 3,000 bC.
+The Phoenicians settled in Spain and began cultivating vines in 1100 bC, but disaster struck in the 700’s aC when the Moors arrived and the wine production all but stopped completely; thankfully medieval Christianity arrived in Spain, bringing trade and the monastic way of life, which resurrected the wine industry and the area soon began to flourish at least locally.
+It wasn't until the phylloxera outbreak in the middle of the 1800’s the Rioja really came into its own.

-The phylloxera blight ruined virtually all of French vineyards French wine merchants south to Rioja and with them they brought the traditional and prized wine making techniques of Bordeaux and the famous barak style barrels.
-And under the Bordeaux lay influence, Rioja thrived and was soon exporting gallons of wines to its gallic neighbour.
+The phylloxera blight ruined virtually all of France's vineyards forcing French wine merchants south to Rioja and with them they brought the traditional and prized wine making techniques of Bordeaux and the famous barrick style barrels.
+And under the Bordelaise influence, Rioja thrived and was soon exporting thousands of gallons of wine to its gallic neighbour.

 But nowadays Rioja is back on trend, with the region producing some of the best valued wines in the world.
 A perfect place to do a wine tour in Spain.

-And all that wine, 90% of this is red with rosé and white wine making up the rest.
+The ninety percent of the production is red with rosé and white wine making up the rest.
 But this still isn’t as much as Bordeaux, which produces two and a half times more.
-One reason for this is grapes, which have a lower yield and therefore produce less wine.
+One reason for this is it's grapes, which have a lower yield and therefore produce less wine.

 Next, we have the Reserva, these wines will be from some of the best vintages and they will be aged for at least 3 years with at least 1 year in a cask.
 They should have a good tannin and good flavours of oak.

-But having said all of that, trying not to get too hung up on the labels, you can still find excellent wines that are Young or Crianza, in fact you make well find that you prefer the fruity freshness of the Young Rioja to an oak aged Gran Reserva, or there you prefer the medium balance of a Reserva to another Gran Reserva.
+But having said all of that, trying not to get too hung up on the labels, you can still find excellent wines that are Young or Crianza, in fact you may well find that you prefer the fruity freshness of the Young Rioja to an oak aged Gran Reserva, or that you prefer the medium balance of a Reserva to an older Gran Reserva.

 As with all wine producing regions, the climate and geography is fundamental to the outcome of the wine.
-And here, the very name of the region comes from the land, because Rioja wine is named after the province of La Rioja, which takes their name from the river Oja, or río Oja in Spanish, which flows through the area.
+And here in Rioja, the very name of the region comes from the land, because Rioja wine is named after the province of La Rioja, which takes their name from the river Oja, or río Oja in Spanish, which flows through the area.

-The more importantly, Rioja is where two major climates meet, the cool and wet Atlantic climate and the hotter and drier Mediterranean.
-It is a balance of these 2 climates that results in excellent wine making temperatures and rainfall.
+But more importantly, Rioja is where two major climates meet, the cool and wet Atlantic climate and the hotter and drier Mediterranean.
+It's the balance of these 2 climates that results in excellent wine making temperatures and rainfall.

-There are 2 major rivers flowing through the region, that help keep the region naturally watered and luscious.
+TThere are 2 major rivers flowing through the Rioja, that help keep the region naturally watered and luscious.
 These are the Río Oja and the Río Ebro.

 The Rioja Wine Region is shaped by mountains, which in turn greatly influence the vines.
 And the north and west of the region, you’ll find the natural border of the Sierra de Cantabria; these mountains provide a crucial shelter from the cold wet and fierce winds from the Atlantic Ocean, and this keeps the area much drier and warmer as a result.

-Rioja benefits from a range of a good varied soils, that include chalky, ferrous clay, and alluvial.
+Rioja benefits from a range of good varied soils, that include chalky clay, ferrous clay, and alluvial.